 Discounted fish & chips – This is the simplest offer by far, whether it’s buy one get one free or reduced price fish and chips.
-The big advantage here is that you’ll pretty much know before your customers walk in what they are going to order, making the day easier to handle.
+Obviously this comes at a cost to the business but the big advantages here are that you’re generating goodwill and you’ll know before your customers walk in what they are going to order, making the day easier to handle.

 Nominate a local hero – Ask customers to nominate someone in the local community that deserves free fish & chips.
 It could be an individual, a local club, a care home or a ward at the local hospital.